Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

 Users

-Here, the social proof involves reactions and responses to products and services by people who have purchased them.
-This is often user-generated content like reviews of the product or service hosted online, praises on social media, or positive ratings on review sites.
+Here, social proof involves reactions and responses to products and services by people who have purchased them.
+This is often user-generated content, such as reviews of the product or service hosted online, praise on social media, or positive ratings on review sites.

 Any kind of testimonial can have the same impact.
 The social proof is generated by customer reviews on the business's website, a review on a third-party website, a star-based rating, or a case study.
 Any of these testimonials create social proof through positive feedback from actual users.